 If you have used the Major Rivers program in your classroom, please take a moment and provide us with your feedback by filling out a program evaluation form.
 Your comments are vital to helping us to better serve your needs and to give sponsoring entities feedback as to whether your schools would like to continue using this program.

 The program contains seven main lessons and one review lesson.
 Each lesson has a corresponding section in the student workbook, and many lessons have corresponding workbook exercises.
 There are also optional extension and enrichment activities at the end of each lesson.
-The lesson objectives not only define important knowledge and skills related to water, but they also support many of the Texas Education Agency's TEKS and STAAR objectives for social studies, science, language arts and math.
+The lesson objectives not only define important knowledge and skills related to water, but they also support many of the Texas Education Agency's TEKS objectives for social studies, science, language arts and math.